- The Pilgrim's Credential:

 What information is available for cyclists?

-At present the American Pilgrims' web site is oriented toward the walking pilgrim, but much of the information presented applies to cyclists as well.
+At present the American Pilgrims' web site is admittedly oriented toward the walking pilgrim, but much of the information presented applies to cyclists as well.
 For more information directed specifically toward cyclists, you should consider joining the Yahoo special-interest group Santiago Bicicleta.
-The British Confraternity also has a useful booklet, The Cycling Pilgrim.
 Entering something like "camino santiago bicycle" (without the quotes) in your favorite search engine will produce a plethora of sites.
-Also see the cycling section on our Internet Resources page.
+Also see our Cycling page and the cycling section on our Internet Resources page.

 Is it possible to do the Camino on horseback?
 With a burro?

 Yes, although it will take some serious planning.
-The British Confraternity has a useful page with advice for horse riders and with further web site links.
+The Confraternity of Saint James has a useful page with advice for horse riders and with further web site links.
 Thinking about using a burro?
 You'll want to visit El Burro Peregrino (Spanish).

 Should I walk alone or with a friend?

 • Advertise.
-You might consider posting your request for companions on one or more of the Camino-related forums on the Internet.
+You might consider posting your request for companions on one or more of the Camino-related forums or Facebook pages on the Internet.
 You can find several of these on our Internet Resources page and we especially recommend the first three.
-A note with a subject line "Looking for pilgrims leaving Leon July 11" or "Looking for 2011 pilgrims in Atlanta area" might produce something.
-Among the first three forums, our own is new but is U.S.-oriented.
+A note with a subject line "Looking for pilgrims leaving Leon July 11" or "Looking for pilgrims in Atlanta area" might produce something.
+The American Pilgrims Facebook page is very active.
 Santiagobis is international in its readership and it has a huge membership.
 Pilgrimage to Santiago is international and very highly regarded.
 All of these are free but you will have to register to use Santiagobis and Pilgrimage to Santiago.
 Unfortunately peregrinos in the U.S. are a pretty diffuse bunch.

 What can I do to get physically and mentally prepared before leaving for Spain?